einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

 Notice the "branching" effect: Imagine the structure of the flowchart to be like a tree.
 How you answer the 1st question (i.e. the tree "trunk") determines the "path" taken within the flowchart, and how you answer the 2nd question (i.e. the "branches" of our tree) will determine 1 of 4 possible "final" outcomes.

-Briefly, compare the branching of our flowchart with the branching below.
-The image below is often referred to as [_Cantor dust:_](https://www.robertdickau.com/cantor.html){:target="_blank"}
+Briefly, compare the flowchart with the branching below.
+This image is often referred to as [_Cantor dust:_](https://www.robertdickau.com/cantor.html){:target="_blank"}

 <img src="/Goldford-MTEC1003-OL04/labs/07/cantorset0-6.png" alt="cantor dust" width="800">

 In this geometry, branches are created by taking away the middle segment of each new line.
 Even more interesting is that from _point-to-line,_ then _line-to-plane,_ and finally _plane-to-quadrilateral,_ we can [create this branching process in all 3 dimensions!](https://www.robertdickau.com/cantor3d.png){:target="_blank"}

-This system of branches mimics what happens in the flowchart above, as each question breaks down into more questions and more statements, like the branches of a tree.
+This system of branching mimics what happens in the flowchart above, as each question breaks down into more questions and more statements, like the branches of a tree.

 We'll talk more about branching later.
-But for now, our task is clear: when it comes to coding even the easiest of flowcharts, we will need a system to support making branches within our code.
+But for now, our task is clear: for coding even the easiest of flowcharts, we will need a system to support making branches within our code.

-To accomplish this, we'll need to talk about writing _multiple_ conditional statements and, most importantly, _nesting_ our conditions within one another...
+To accomplish this, we'll discuss _multiple_ conditional statements and, most importantly, _nesting_ our conditions within one another...

 * * *